Abnormal bowel wall attenuation patterns on CT scan can be grouped under five categories:

 It helps to distinguish endometriomas from other blood containing lesions (e.g. haemorrhagic corpus luteum cysts), with a sensitivity of...

-The small bowel faeces sign (SBFS) can be observed on abdominal CT-scans.
-The sign has been described as a finding indicative of small bowel obstruction (SBO) or another severe small-bowel abnormality (i.e. metabolic or infectious disease).
-While the reported prevalence of the sign in SBO is low...
+The small bowel faeces sign can be observed on abdominal CT scans.
+The sign has been described as a finding indicative of small bowel obstruction or another severe small bowel abnormality (e.g. metabolic or infectious disease).
+While the reported prevalence of the sign in small bowel obstruction...

 The Stierlin sign refers to repeated emptying of the caecum, seen radiographically as barium remaining in the terminal part of the ileum and in the transverse colon.
 This occurs due to irritation of the caecum caused by M. tuberculosis.